Helen Lea - Online EMDR and CBT, Trauma Specialist.

 Areas of counselling I deal with

-I am registered with Bupa and Aviva.
+I am registered with BUPA, Aviva and AXA.
 I also undertake work on behalf of medico-legal organisations.
 Fees for insurance companies and organisations are by arrangement.

 I follow UKCP, BACP and BABCP Codes of Ethics.